elaforge/karya/doc/derivation.md

 instead of manipulating output of music generating functions (that's score events or signals), the various score constructs may manipulate the environment, though they may also directly manipulate the derived output if they choose.
-This is so that high level transformations can put the decision of what exactly that transformation means to a lower level bit of score or instrument that may then interpret it in its own way.
+This is so that high level transformations can delay the decision of what exactly that transformation means to a lower level bit of score or instrument that may then interpret it in its own way.

-For instance, to reduce the volume of a phrase, instead of generating the notes and then modifying their "dyn" signal (for "dynamics", pun not intended), you can modify the dyn signal in the environment, and when the notes are eventually generated they will inherit the dyn signal.
+For instance, to reduce the volume of a phrase, instead of generating the notes and then modifying their "dyn" signal (for "dynamics"), you can modify the dyn signal in the environment, and when the notes are eventually generated they will inherit the dyn signal.
 But any function in between (or the eventual event generating function) can intercept that signal and treat it specially, e.g. by resetting the dyn signal and reducing instrument doubling.
+Or the instrument itself could respond to the dyn signal, e.g. by making intonation less accurate when playing loudly.

 The dynamic environment ('Derive.Deriver.Monad.Dynamic') consists of a scope, control signals, pitch signals, a warp signal, and a map of scalar values